Don’t get conned out of your cash. Here are 25 tips for signing a rental contract in Israel.

 - Is there an option to extend or shorten the lease?
 If you shorten the lease are there any penalties?
 Agree on the hand-over date and agree on a rate.
 The rate should be the same for both sides.

-- The state and condition of the property, who is liable for repairs and the type of repairs you are liable for.
+- Who is going to call the repairman?
+The state and condition of the property, who is liable for repairs and the type of repairs you are liable for.
 You are not responsible for leaks and burst pipes.
 You might be responsible for a blockage or some other repair that does not relate to reasonable wear-and-tear.

 - Property contents and condition; furniture, appliances or other fixtures and fittings that come with the apartment.
 Ensure that the list is an integral part of the contract.